 Performance is the inverse of latency, and latency is the measurement of how long something takes to complete.
 If increasing performance is the goal, then getting rid of anything that has any latency is the solution.
 Obviously, it is impossible to get rid of all latencies, since the High Availability and reliability aspects of an application are counting on the underlying infrastructure, such as Coherence, to maintain reliable up-to-date back-ups of important information, which means that some operations (such as data modifications and pessimistic transactions) have unavoidable latencies.
 However, every remaining operation that could possibly have any latency must be targeted for elimination, and Coherence provides a large number of capabilities designed to do just that.

-Just as partitioning dynamically load-balances data evenly across the entire server cluster, replication ensures that a desired set of data is always up-to-date on every single server in the cluster.
-Replication allows operations running on any server to obtain the data that they need locally, at basically no cost, because that data has been replicated to that server.
+Just as partitioning dynamically load-balances data evenly across the entire server cluster, replication ensures that a desired set of data is up-to-date on every single server in the cluster at all times.
+Replication allows operations running on any server to obtain the data that they need locally, at basically no cost, because that data has already been replicated to that server.
 In other words, replication is a tool to guarantee locality of reference, and the result is zero-latency access to replicated data.

 Since replication works best for data that should be on all servers, it follows that replication is inefficient for data that an application would want to avoid copying to all servers.
 For example, data that changes all of the time and very large data sets are both poorly suited to replication, but both are excellently suited to partitioning, since it exhibits linear scale of data capacity and throughput.